 Your dog's diet

 Your dog's diet has a huge impact on their health and happiness.
-The wrong diet can lead to obesity and life-long health issues.
-The right diet keeps them slim, healthy and in good condition.
+The wrong diet can lead to obesity and life-long health issues, so it's important to feed them the right food to keep them at a healthy weight and make sure they're getting all the nutrients they need.

 Why is diet so important?

-- Look for a food that is labelled ‘complete’, which means it has all the recommended nutrients that your dog will need.
+- Complete: Always look for a food that is labelled ‘complete’ because this means it contains all the nutrients that your dog needs, in the correct amounts.

-- Look for a manufacturer who is part of the Pet Food Manufacturer’s Association (PFMA).
-They voluntarily meet extra requirements.
+- Pet Food Manufacturer’s Association (PFMA): Look for a manufacturer who is part of the PFMA.
+Food manufacturers who are members of this organisation meet extra quality standards than the legal minimum

 Vegetarian diets for dogs